kweav/prepwork_revamp/docs/13-print-n-lines.md

 </details>
 ***

-Now that we've managed to set the input file and the desired number of lines to values that are specified by the user or a default value, we can reuse the rest of the code for the next three steps that we used in the previous two Python exercise modules.
+Now that we've managed to set the input file and the desired number of lines to values that are specified by the user or a default value, we can reuse the rest of the code for the next three steps that we used in the previous two Applied Python Exercise chapters.

 ### FOR every line in the open file

-To loop through every line in the open file, use the `for` statement structure from the second, third, and fourth Python exercise modules.
+To loop through every line in the open file, use the `for` statement structure from the second, third, and fourth Applied Python Exercise chapters.
 Write this line of code within your Python script.

 ***
 <details><summary> ANSWER: </summary>